Short path length corrections to Djordjevic-Gyulassy-Levai-Vitev energy loss: Numerical and asymptotic analyses

-In Fig.~\ref{Fig:ToE} we show the fractional energy loss of charm and bottom quarks of varying energy propagating through a 4 fm long static QGP brick.
-Notice first that the small distance correction term is generally an energy \emph{gain} due to the sign of the color triviality breaking term and, second, that the size of the correction relative to the long distance DGLV result grows with energy.
+In the top right-hand panel of Fig.~\ref{Fig:DGLVvsDGLVHKFtoEandtoLPlot} we show the fractional energy loss of parent partons of varying energy, propagating through an $ L=4 $ fm long static QGP brick.
+Notice first that the small separation distance correction term is generally an energy \emph{gain} due to the sign of the color triviality breaking term and, second, that the size of the correction relative to the large separation distance DGLV result grows with energy.

-In Fig.~\ref{Fig:ToL10GeV} we plot the fractional energy loss of charm and bottom quarks of energy $E=10$ GeV for path lengths up to 5 fm.
-One sees that the small separation distance correction has a non-negligible effect even for large path lengths.
-Although initially unanticipated, the non-zero effect is due to the integration over all separation distances between the production point and the scattering position; even for large path lengths, some of the interaction distances between the parent parton and the target occur at separation distances that are small compared to the Debye screening scale.
-Additionally, the relative size of the small distance correction term and the leading DGLV result diminishes at fixed energy as the path length grows.

-The main revelation of our numerical analysis is shown in Fig.~\ref{Fig:ToL100GeV}, which presents the fractional energy loss of 100 GeV charm and bottom quarks propagating up to 5 fm through a QGP.
-The small distance ``correction'' term dominates over the leading DGLV result for the first $\sim 3$ fm of the path.

-The significant \emph{energy gain} out to large $\sim 3$ fm paths seems difficult to reconcile with the measured experimental suppression of charged particles in central A+A collisions at LHC \cite{CMS:2012aa,Abelev:2012hxa,Aad:2015wga}.
+In the bottom panel of Fig.~\ref{Fig:DGLVvsDGLVHKFtoEandtoLPlot} we show the fractional energy loss of parent partons of energy $ E=100 $ GeV.
+In this $ E=100$ GeV plot one sees that the short separation distance correction term dominates over the DGLV term out to distances of $ L\sim3-5 $ fm $ \gg \sfracmu $.
+We investigate this surprisingly persistent domination further in Sec.~\ref{sec:EnergyDependence}.
+One further observes that the color factor in the correction term plays a crucial role, since the gluon energy loss is dramatically different from quark energy loss, especially at high energies (investigated further in Sec.~\ref{sec:ColorTriviality}).